Community Detection in Weighted Multilayer Networks with Ambient Noise: Introduction

 \subsection{Motivation}

-We posit an example to motivate the representation of the proposed model to describe patterns in sociality.
-Suppose there is a social network where nodes represent members and weights represent social interactions.
-Members naturally interact in cliques where rates of communication are roughly similar (i.e. assortative).
+We use an example to motivate the proposed model.
+Suppose there is a social network where nodes represent individuals and weights represent social interactions among them.
+Individuals naturally interact in cliques where rates of communication are roughly similar (i.e. assortative).
 Across differing communities, however, rates are assumed to be at a global baseline level.
 Moreover, interactions among members who are \textit{asocial} and do not belong to any community with a unique signal are similarly modeled as ``noise".
-Who, in a social clique or \textit{scene}, are still friends with each other after 10 years?
-Alternatively, how might the notion of ``friendship" be broken down -- in what ways may work relationships (i.e. co-authorships) correlate with social relationships?
+Which individuals are still friends with each other after 10 years?
+Alternatively, how might relationships be broken down -- in what ways may work relationships (i.e. co-authorships) correlate with friendships?
 A schematic figure for this model compared to SBM is presented in Figure \ref{fig:schematic}.

-The logic of this model is natural for clinical, psychiatric, and experimental settings.
-Psychiatric illnesses have multiple causes and symptoms.
-There are no laboratory tests for these conditions.
-Current diagnostic processes only consider the presence of discrete symptoms and can identify patients who need treatment, but it does not help identify who is at risk for the illness in question.
-One such illness is schizophrenia, which is a chronic psychotic disorder that affects millions worldwide and imposes a substantial societal burden.
-Identifying individuals who are at risk for developing this psychotic condition is a clinically significant issue.
+Psychiatric disorders lack objective measures such as laboratory testing that can confirm or clarify diagnosis.
+As such, the diagnostic process rests on clinical assessment and is built on codified symptom domains \cite{kahn_schizophrenia_2015}.
+Psychiatric illnesses, moreover, have multiple causes and symptoms.
+There are no laboratory tests for most psychiatric conditions; current diagnostic processes only consider the presence of discrete symptoms and can identify patients who have already have the disease, but it does not help identify who is at risk for the illness in question.
+One such illness is schizophrenia, a chronic psychotic disorder that affects millions worldwide and imposes a substantial societal burden.
+Identifying individuals who are at risk for developing this illness is an important issue.